MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Office-365-custom-connectors.md

 ## Publish connectors for your organization

 To make a custom connector available to your organization's users, upload a custom connector app to your org's app catalog.
-End-users within the org can install, configure, and use the connector in a team.
+Users within the org can install, configure, and use the connector in a team.

 > [!IMPORTANT]
 > Custom connectors are not available in Government Community Cloud (GCC), Government Community Cloud-High (GCCH), and Department of Defense (DOD) environments.